github-education-resources/codespaces-project-template-js/README.md

    "oderwat.indent-rainbow"
    ```

-   What you did above was to add the unique identifier of an extension of the <a href="https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow" target="_blank">indent-rainbow</a>.
+   What you did above was to add the unique identifier of an extension of the [indent-rainbow](https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow&WT.mc_id=academic-79839-sagibbon).
 This will let Codespaces know that this extension should be pre-installed upon startup.

 To find the unique identifier of an extension:

-* Navigate to the extension's web page, like so <a href="https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow" target="_blank">https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow</a>
+* Navigate to the extension's web page, like so [https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow](https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow&WT.mc_id=academic-79839-sagibbon)
 * Locate the _Unique Identifier_ field under **More info** section on your right side.

 > 💡 Learn more here, <https://docs.github.com/codespaces/customizing-your-codespace/personalizing-github-codespaces-for-your-account>